Mazic4/OASIS_example/README.md

 # OASIS
 Example Code for the paper: Zhang, Huayi, et al. "Continuously adaptive similarity search."
 Proceedings of the 2020 ACM SIGMOD International Conference on Management of Data.
 2020.

-This code requires Linux System, and requires installing the FALCONN package by `pip install FALCONN`.
+This code requires Linux System, and requires installing the FALCONN package with `pip install FALCONN`.

 Note: This code is not annotated, and provided as is.